Gordonby/ArmLab2/README.md

     - Set the resource **Name** to *vm*.

-    - Set the **Storage account** field to *tmpstorage*, we will be removing this reference from the template in a later step.
+    - For the **Storage account**, select create new and name it *tmpstorage*, we will be removing this reference from the template in a later step.

-    - Select from the **Virtual network/subnet** dropdown the Virtual Network that you created in the portal, and the Windows subnet
+    - Select from the **Virtual network/subnet** dropdown the Virtual Network that you created in the portal, and the *Windows subnet*

     - Click **Add**.